ajourneythroughdatascience/deep-dives/computer-science/type-classes-in-scala/type-classes-in-scala.md

 res1: Int = 49
 ```

-So, we did not need to call our function with an argument explicitly; the compiler noticed that we declared an implicit variable matching the type of our argument's signature, and used that as input.
+So, we did not need to explicitly call our function with an argument; the compiler noticed that we declared an implicit variable matching the type of our argument's signature and used that as input.

-Of course, if we declare multiple implicit variables with the same type, Scala's compiler will complain, telling us that what we're doing is resulting in an ambiguous evaluation; the compiler doesn't know which value to use for the implicit call.
+Of course, if we declare multiple implicit variables with the same type, Scala's compiler will complain, telling us that what we're doing results in an ambiguous evaluation; the compiler doesn't know which value to use for the implicit call.

 This is not super useful when dealing with simple functions and variables.
-However, we can hopefully start to see the confection between using type classes and implicits together.
+However, we can hopefully start seeing the connection between using type classes and implicits.

 ---

 # Type classes & implicits together
 If we recall from our last examples, we have the following:
-- A generic function that accepts a list of elements of type `T` as argument.
+- A generic function that accepts a list of elements of type `T` as an argument.
 - The need to add those elements, depending on their type.
-- The possibility to use the `implicit` keyword to let the compiler infer which value to use.
+- The possibility of using the `implicit` keyword lets the compiler infer which value to use.

-Let us start by defining a `trait` that includes all the possible operations that can be done with the types that we're looking to implement.
+Let us start by defining a `trait` that includes all the possible operations that can be done with the types we want to implement.

 ## 1. Defining a type class
-Type classes are nothing more than traits that have one or more implicit method definitions inside.
-We want to define a `trait` that extends the functionality of our original sum function in a safe way, meaning we want to delimit the element types we can accept, and have ready a well-defined method for each case:
+Type classes are nothing more than traits with one or more implicit method definitions.
+We want to define a `trait` that extends the functionality of our original sum function safely, meaning we want to delimit the element types we can accept and have ready a well-defined method for each case:

 ##### **Code**
 ```Scala